AnonShell/agam-space/docs/docs/security.md

 ### Session security

-- Sessions expire after 15 minutes of inactivity
+- Sessions expire after 15 minutes of inactivity (client-side timeout)
-- CMK stored in browser memory (cleared on logout)
+- CMK stored in browser memory during session
-- Optional: Save encrypted session in sessionStorage for page reloads
+- CMK persisted in sessionStorage (base64 encoded) for convenience across page reloads
+- SessionStorage cleared on tab close or explicit logout
 - HTTPS required for production (use reverse proxy)

+**Security note:** The CMK in sessionStorage is base64 encoded for serialization, not encrypted.
+This is a UX trade-off - it allows the app to work across page reloads without re-entering your master password.
+The alternative is re-authentication on every page reload.
+SessionStorage is accessible to JavaScript in the same origin, so the security model relies on preventing malicious code from running (CSP headers, HTTPS, code auditing).

+**Important:** We're actively looking for better ways to secure the CMK in sessionStorage while maintaining UX convenience - such as encrypting it with a WebAuthn-derived key.
+Until a more secure solution is implemented, this feature could be placed behind a feature flag if needed, allowing users to choose between convenience (sessionStorage persistence) or maximum security (re-authentication on every page reload).

 ### Trusted devices (WebAuthn)